-Achieving our goals in a churning world requires a different set of skills from achieving the same outcomes in a stable environment.
-What are those skills and how can we acquire them?
+Achieving our goals in a churning world requires a different set of skills from achieving the same goals in a stable environment.

-One way to find them is by ‘benchmarking’.
-This means looking for other organisations and people who are already experts at doing what we want to do, and then copying or adapting their approach.
+One way to find them is by a process called ‘benchmarking’.
+This involves looking at other organisations that are already experts at doing what we want to do and then copying or adapting their approach.
+So the question is, which organisations are already best practice at achieving specific, measurable outcomes in highly unpredictable situations?

 I can’t think of a better example than elite army units.
 Special forces operating behind enemy lines know how to accomplish their objectives in fast-changing, unpredictable, even hostile environments.
-And they do this by defining just two things.
+And they achieve this by defining just two things.

 This is another step to becoming antifragile.